92hackers/dive-into-source/README.md

 When i view linux kernel source code, it's too hard to understand kernel which has more than 18 million lines of code.

-so i search with google, willing to find a better tool to help me. sadly, existing tools either bad or just expensive,
+so i searched with google, willing to find a better tool to help me. sadly, existing tools either bad or just expensive,

 besides, all of them have bad UI and very complex.